http://www.fpnotebook.com/

 - Abdominal cramping relieved by Defecation

-- Small intestine or proximal colon involved
+- Small Intestine or proximal colon involved

-- Functional bowel disorder (e.g. irritable bowel)
+- Functional bowel disorder (e.g. Irritable Bowel Syndrome)

 - Inflammatory Bowel Disease